| | Emotional

 or otherwise abused the child.
 Here contact should be considered

+very carefully if at all.
 At the same time, efforts need to be made to establish or re-establish

 at least a possible harmonious relationship, between the parents